Best apps to install first

 Grab and Gojek solve the most common short-distance problem: getting from where you are to where you need to be without negotiating from zero.
 They are especially useful in cities and tourist areas with decent coverage.

 The annoying part is pickup rules.
 Airports, ports, stations, malls, hotels and local transport zones can have specific pickup points or restrictions.
-Use the app, but read the pickup instructions instead of standing in the wrong place looking offended.
+Use the app, but read the pickup instructions before you stand in the wrong zone.

 Foreign cards often work, until they do not.
 That is why you should keep at least one backup card, some rupiah cash and a working phone number or email for verification.
 If Grab or Gojek will not accept your card, try another card or use cash if the service allows it.
 Do not wait until a 5 a.m. airport transfer to discover your bank thinks Indonesia is suspicious.